 “We are pleased that there are more than 400 million monthly active devices running Windows 10, and most importantly, that Windows 10 has the highest levels of product satisfaction over any previous version of Windows.”

 OS Market Share by Country

 Additionally, the global stat is important as if we were only analyzing the united states or Europe, Android’s total internet utilization would definitely be way below Windows.
 However, it’s in Asia that Android definitely makes the difference, collecting 52.2% of the share vs. Windows’ 29.2%.

 On the desktop, Windows is still leading with the 84% internet usage share in March.
 On smartphones, it depends whose numbers you believe.

 “Windows won the desktop war, but the battlefield moved on,” said Cullen.

-However, when it comes to profits, iOS is way ahead of Android.
-App Annie recently revealed that iOS bagged the majority of the $35 billion paid to developers on the iOS and Android app stores.
-That was despite the fact that iOS valued for just 25 billion of the 90 billion apps downloaded last year.
+On the other hand, in terms of profits, iOS is definitely far ahead of Android.
+App Annie recently revealed that iOS bagged the vast majority of $35 billion paid to makers on the Android and iOS app stores.
+Which was despite the fact that iOS evaluated for only 25 billion of the 90 billion applications downloaded last year.